gohugoio/hugo/content/getting-started/installing.md

 * <i class="fa fa-linux"></i>&nbsp;Linux,
 * <i class="icon-freebsd"></i>&nbsp;FreeBSD

-Hugo may also be compiled from source wherever the Go compiler tool chain can run---e.g., for other operating systems, including DragonFly BSD, OpenBSD, Plan&nbsp;9 and Solaris.
+Hugo may also be compiled from source wherever the Go compiler tool chain can run; e.g., for other operating systems, including DragonFly BSD, OpenBSD, Plan&nbsp;9 and Solaris.
 See <http://golang.org/doc/install/source> for the full set of supported combinations of target operating systems and compilation architectures.

 ### Quick Install: Binary (Cross-platform)